Is the Keto Diet Bad for the Microbiome?

 The word microbiome simply describes the makeup of the bacteria and other microorganisms in your gut.
 This microbial balance is constantly changing and is altered by stress patterns and the things you consume on a daily basis.

-The key to think about here is that, based on our knowledge this far, some strains of bacteria seem to be beneficial while others are pathogenic in high numbers.
+The key to think about here is that, based on our knowledge thus far, some strains of bacteria seem to be beneficial while others are pathogenic in high numbers.
 Additionally, our microbiomes are like fingerprints, everyone’s is unique (1).
 Keeping our good bacteria elevated and pathogenic bacteria at bay will be a key strategy for optimizing gut health.

 If pathogenic microorganisms become highly populated, they steal nutrients, damage cells, release toxic waste products into the bloodstream, and massively upregulate inflammation in the body.
 This chronic inflammatory response creates many problems in the body, affecting digestion, the immune system, and brain function (2).